Podman cheat sheet

 Podman is feature equivalent with docker, with the advantage of not requiring root privileges and a daemon running as root.

-It’s also well integrated with systemd
+It’s also well integrated with systemd.

-Podman can be used alongside with buildah
+Podman can be used alongside with buildah to build container images, and skopeo to manage container images in a registry.

 Install podman